botfatherio/botfather.io/src/content/apiref/desktop-api.md

 ### Keycodes

-These are all keycodes currently supported by Botfathers Desktop API:
+These are all keycodes currently supported by Botfather's Desktop API:

 #### Number keys